Nara1469/Nara-Portfolio-ReactJS/README.md

 - Mobile-first design.
 - A color scheme generator [Coolors](https://coolors.co/) distinguishes from the default Bootstrap theme or unstyled HTML sites.
-- The `Material UI` library works great with React.js.
+- The `Material UI` library works great with React.js for Styling.

 ## User Story